 Exact details of the Tokar-2 project are still sketchy and veiled in mystery.
 It seems that the “main participant” in the “tender” was Kalashnikov Concern, whose initial response was RPK-400 – essentially, the next generation RPK-74 light machine gun.
 RPK-400 was also inspired by the recent AK-400 assault rifle – which is to be issued with Ratnik-2 combat gear and has received a GRAU designation – 6P70.
 Then in early September 2016, at the ARMY 2016 exhibition, new RPK-16 was unveiled to the public for the fist time.
 Apparently developed on Kalashnikov Concern’s own initiative, and self-funded, RPK-16 was a follow-on project from RPK-400.

-This new modular machine gun/assault rile utilises a traditional blowback action with rotating bolt locking mechanism, based on the venerable AK platform.
+This new modular machine gun/assault rile is gas cycled and utilises a long-stroke piston with rotating bolt locking mechanism, based on the venerable AK platform.
 It has two interchangeable barrels – one short and one long as per the original MVD spec, although a promotional poster(see video still at the top of this page) displayed at the recently held prospective weapons and technologies exhibition features three barrels of varying lengths.
 RPK-16 is chambered for the Soviet 5.45×39 cartridge.
 New 96-round drum magazine has been especially developed for both RPK-400 and RPK-16.
 It is still not clear whether RPK-16 will have three-round burst mode, as is the case with AK-400.
 At the time of writing, RPK-16 has still not been officially accepted into service but it is quite likely that in the near future, give or take some further modifications, hybrid AK will feature in the spetsnaz inventory.